Falkirk and District Tramways

 Falkirk and District Tramways conductor

-A blow-up of the above photograph showing the uniform insignia: embroidered system initials ('F&DTC') on the collars, and an oval cloth cap badge with the system initials and the bearer's grade ('F&DTC CONDUCTOR').
+An enlargement of the above photograph showing the uniform insignia: embroidered system initials ('F&DTC') on the collars, and an oval cloth cap badge with the system initials and the bearer's grade ('F&DTC CONDUCTOR').
 On magnification, the buttons appear to bear ‘F&DTC’ in script-lettering.

 Falkirk and District Tramways conductor badge